Vietnam confirms latest virus outbreak is more contagious UK variant | Health

 Vietnam confirms latest virus outbreak is more contagious UK variant

-Vietnam's health minister said on Tuesday a newly detected coronavirus outbreak, which has infected 276 people and spread to 10 provinces and cities, is caused by the more contagious British variant of the coronavirus.
+Vietnam's health minister said on Tuesday a newly detected coronavirus outbreak, which has infected 301 people and spread to 10 provinces and cities, is caused by the more contagious British variant of the coronavirus.
+"The new variant is spreading fast, we have to be faster," Deputy Prime Minister Vu Duc Dam, who heads the COVID-19 taskforce, said at a government meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)